 Certain exceptions apply, such as in an emergency.
 See City Code Chapter 42, Section 42-25 (a-e) and Illinois Law 720 ILCS 5/12C-60.

-All parking tickets can be paid or contested at https://wheatonil.rmcpay.com.
+Only municipal citations, not violations, can be paid or contested at https://wheatonil.rmcpay.com.
 If you received a municipal citation for a parking violation and you believe the citation was issued erroneously, you can request a police supervisory review of the citation at https://wheatonil.rmcpay.com.
 All municipal violations can also be brought before a judge for disposition.
 For any further questions, contact us at 630-260-2161.